ortus-docs/commandbox-docs/packages/boxjson/basic_package_data.md

 **boolean**

 A flag that designates if this package is a ForgeBox private package.
+ForgeBox private packages are not publicly accessible, but offer all the benefits of ForgeBox.
+Private packages will be a paid feature for ForgeBox Pro subscribers, though the feature is currently available to all users for free.

 ```bash
 package set private=false